 - Site / Domains.
 Per-site domain configuration, the Cloudflare integration toggle, and the DNS records for each domain hosted through Kinsta DNS.

-The reason this split matters: agencies that bill clients through the client's Kinsta account usually want the client to be Company Owner (so billing follows them) and the agency to be Administrator (so the agency can manage sites without owning the bill).
+Agencies that bill clients through the client's Kinsta account usually want the client to be Company Owner (so billing follows them) and the agency to be Administrator (so the agency can manage sites without owning the bill).
 Getting this wrong on day one is the most common reason for a messy handover six months later.
+The three-panel split makes it possible to give each party exactly the access they need without overlap or gaps.

 Securing Your MyKinsta Account with Two-Factor Authentication